MA (Hons) British Sign Language (Interpreting, Translating and Applied Language Studies)

 Edinburgh

-In year four students have the additional opportunity to work closely with professional interpreters in real-life situations on placement, gaining vital work-place experience.
+In your final year, you’ll have additional opportunities to work closely with professional interpreters in real-life situations on placement, gaining vital work-place experience.

-Graduates successfully completing all specified components of the course are able to register as full Members of the Register of Sign Language Interpreters with NRCPD, the national registration body in the UK for sign language interpreting, and with SASLI, the Scottish Association of Sign Language Interpreters.
-(NB to be eligible for full registration with SASLI, students must achieve a minimum of grade D for all Level 4 courses.)
+After you have graduated and successfully completed all specified components of the programme, you are able to register as full members of the Register of Sign Language Interpreters with NRCPD – the national registration body in the UK for sign language interpreting, and with SASLI, the Scottish Association of Sign Language Interpreters.

 Course content